 If you don’t already have an E-visa, DON’T complete a visa application form anywhere except at the Cambodian Visa Office which is located after you pass through Thai Immigration.

 DON’T believe anyone tells you that you need to change any Thai Baht to Cambodian Riel or into US Dollars ( unless it’s at a real bank ).
 Or that there are high withdrawal fees at Cambodian ATMs.

 DON’T believe anyone tour agent who tells you that your bus/minibus will drop you at your hotel in Siem Reap or that you will arrive there late afternoon.
 Remember there is only one bus to Siem Reap at 3pm from the tourist passenger terminal a few kilometres from Poipet.
-You will be dropped off a few Km outside Siem Reap and will need to take a tuk-tuk to get to your hotel.
+You will be dropped off at a bus station few kilometres outside Siem Reap and will need to take a tuk-tuk to get to your hotel.

 If you decide to take a taxi from the border then there is nothing to stop you walking past the waiting area for the tourist passenger terminal shuttles and getting one for around US$30-40.
 DON’T believe anyone who tells you that you have to go to the passenger terminal.
 You can ignore them.

 There is sometimes a ‘Health Check’ midway between Thai & Cambodian Immigration offices at the border.
 People who look like nurses will ask you to fill out a form to say you don’t have Ebola, Zika or whatever the current trending tropical disease is.
 They won’t check anything you write and you’ll see that whilst you are filling out the form dozens of other people will wander past.
 But, at present, at least they aren’t asking any payment for the form.
 In the past you were asked for anything from 20 – 100 Baht.
 If that happens , smile, fill out the form but DON’T hand over any payment.